MichaelGit-beep/learining/minio/start.md

 # Usage
 ```
 mc mb myminio/mybucket - MakeBucket, new bucket
+mc tree myminio - list a tree of s3 server by alias
 mc ls myminio- list all buckets
 mc ls myminio/bucketname - list content of a bucket
 mc rb myminio/mybucket --force(if not empty) - removebucket